 There is a coronavirus vaccine for dogs for the intestinal coronavirus.
-However, there is no agreement on it in the veterinary world.
-This virus mainly affects young puppies.
-Dogs old enough to be vaccinated are therefore less likely to get the virus.
+However, there is no agreement on it in the veterinary world as this virus mainly affects young puppies.
+Dogs old enough to be vaccinated are less likely to get the virus.

 Can coronavirus in dogs spread to humans?